Sebastian-Fitzner/presi-framework/README.md

 ## Install Requirements
 The project uses grunt and bower.
-The only two things you have to do, is to install all the dependencies with:
+The only two things you have to do is to install all the dependencies with:

 ```
 npm install